 - Money flow index

 Webull offers a live news service dedicated to news relevant to stock and ETF traders.
-This allows you to keep up with the news you need to know, on the same platform you do your trading on.
+This allows you to keep up with the news you need to know regarding the securities you're trading without leaving the platform.

 Webull uses the most recent data from the companies they list.
-This way, you can make educated decisions without having to use different platforms and resources.
+This allows you to make educated decisions without having to use different platforms and resources.

 Stock screeners allow you to filter your stocks based on the metrics you choose.
 If you want to search for new stocks, you can use the screeners to set the parameters.

-Webull offers you an opportunity to make mock trades.
+Webull offers you an opportunity to make paper trades.
 This way, beginners can use virtual money to invest in real stocks.

 You can’t always trade on extended hours with small, commission-free platforms like Webull.
 Yet, Webull allows you to trade from 04:00 to 09:29.
 After hours, you can trade from 16:00 to 21:29.